What is the Best Wood to Use for Decking?

 Oak – Oak is one of the most popular hardwoods for decking, due to its strength and moisture resistance.
 It’s also one of the most cost-efficient hardwood decking options.
-Oak often comes in two varieties; red and white oak.
+Oak typically comes in two varieties; red and white oak.

 Cumaru – Cumaru is one of the hardest, densest, most durable, and longest-lasting hardwood you can use.
 It’s scratch, fire, and moisture-resistant.
 It also has a high resistance to rotting and insects.
 However, it is also one of the most expensive varieties.

-Ipe – When it comes to hardwood, nothing can beat Ipe.
-Many agree that Ipe is the best hardwood material, naming it the best wood material.
-An Ipe deck can last for decades with proper care and maintenance.
+IPE – When it comes to hardwood, nothing can beat IPE.
+Many agree that IPE is the best hardwood material, naming it the best wood material.
+An IPE decking can last for decades with proper care and maintenance.
 It has the best resistance to fire, moisture, insects, and scratches.